 2. Data encryption.
 The payment gateway encrypts the payment information provided by the customer, ensuring that sensitive data – like credit card numbers, for example – can’t be intercepted by bad actors.

 3. Authorisation request.
-The encrypted payment information is then sent from the merchant’s website or app to the payment gateway.
+The encrypted payment information is sent from the merchant’s website or app to the payment gateway.
 The gateway then transmits the information to the appropriate payment processor for authorisation.
 In the case of card payments, this processor–or acquirer–is typically a financial institution or bank licensed to accept card payments.

 4. Authorisation process.
 The payment processor verifies the customer’s payment details, checks for available funds, and performs various fraud checks.
 If everything balances, the processor sends an authorisation code to the payment gateway.